Synthetic Biology and Genetic Engineering for Human Health and Society: Duke iGEM (2020-2021)

 Spring 2020 – Fall 2020

-See earlier related team, Duke Undergraduate International Genetically Engineered Machine (iGEM) Team (2018-2019).
+See related teams, Duke Undergraduate International Genetically Engineered Machine (iGEM) Team (2021-2022) and Duke Undergraduate International Genetically Engineered Machine (iGEM) Team (2018-2019).

 Image: Previous Duke iGEM team members work on their project.